Minh-ctrl/minhrai/pages/data_structure/markDown/2022-12-26-LC-49:Group-Anagrams.md

 It's worth pointing out that they aren't necessarily *pairs*, 3 words or more anagram groups do exist out there such as:
 * *"ANEW"* === *"WANE"* === *"WEAN"*

+well, the "words" in these questions aren't words FYI.

 ___